 Historical Events

 The Safavid Empire in the 16th and 17th centuries was a golden age for Azerbaijani culture.
-Although a Persian empire, Azerbaijani language and culture was made official in the court and actively support by the Shah.
+Although a Persian empire, Azerbaijani language and culture was made official in the court and actively supported by the Shah.
 Shia Islam was made the state religion and deeply ingrained into Azerbaijani culture.
 The cultural festival of Navruz, of ancient Zoroastrian origin, was also revived and supported and remains a national holiday for Azerbaijanis.
 Several great writers appeared under the empire, mugham music was revived, and architectural and artistic styles appeared that are still considered classically Azerbaijani today.
 Perhaps most importantly, the Safavids united Azerbaijanis into a single empire where they were politically and culturally empowered, giving Azerbaijanis a sense of proud nationality in a united homeland.

 The Treaties of Gulistan (1813) and Turkmenchay (1828) are symbols of division and loss but also of strength in the face of adversity to Azerbaijanis.
 The Treaty of Gulistan gave southern Azerbaijan to Persia and the north to Russia.
 Turkmenchay gave Russia further territorial gains, including Nakhchivan.
 This established Azerbaijan’s current borders while splitting the Azerbaijani population.
 Russia spurred rapid economic growth by developing resources in the north, but its Russification policies helped fuel a national awakening that helped lead to the Azerbaijani Republics’ formation.
-Today, Azerbaijan is independent, but most ethnic Azerbaijanis live in Iran, where they are a well-integrated minority, represented at most levels of government, religion, and society, but also carefully tended to prevent feelings of nationalism.
+Today, Azerbaijan is independent, but most ethnic Azerbaijanis live in Iran, where they are a well-integrated minority, represented at most levels of government, religion, and society, but also watched carefully for signs of nationalism.
 The enclave of Nakhchivan is another geographic split, separated from Azerbaijan by Armenian territory.
 Thus, many Azerbaijanis see their nation as a divided one and this influences current geopolitics, contributing to the conflict with Armenia as Azerbaijan demands a corridor to access Nakhchivan across Armenian lands.
 Further, Azerbaijan and Iran’s cross-border relationship has been historically delicate.
 Azerbaijanis also see this history as showing their strength and unity as, throughout these geographic divisions, they have maintained their language and culture despite separation and imperial pressures.
 To emphasize this, Azerbaijan has a state holiday, the International Solidarity Day of Azerbaijanis, meant to unite Azerbaijanis around the world, celebrated each December 31.

 Diversity in Azerbaijan